mdcourse/mdcourse.github.io/docs/source/chapters/chapter4.rst

 Build neighbor lists
 --------------------

-.. container:: justify

 To save time, it is common in molecular simulation to detect which atoms are neighbors.
 This way, only interactions between neighbors are recalculated.
 This is the purpose of the *update_neighbor_lists()* method that must be added to the *Utilities* class:

 .. code-block:: python